Skip to Content

 These mushrooms will look good on the mantle with these hen and duck embroidered figures.

-If you like these mushrooms, you’ll love the pattern for these fabric poppy seed heads.
+If you like these mushrooms, you’ll love the pattern for these denim thistles and fabric poppy seed heads.

 A rainbow of fabric poppy seed heads